top of page

 painting

 I paint in acrylic and take my inspiration from the British countryside.
-My subjects span flora, fauna and landscape.
-I aim to capture places or subjects that have special meaning for me, or sometimes I may create pieces largely from my imagination.
+My subjects span flora, fauna and landscape; sometimes I aim to capture places or subjects that have special meaning for me, or I may create entirely from my imagination.
 I’m currently working on a series of paintings reflecting my experience of backpacking on the South West Coast Path.

 Kay Watkins